llctrautmann/Obsidian/000 Concepts/Matrix-Matrix Multiplication.md

 - This is relevant to understand why $\mathbf{AU} =\mathbf{U\Lambda}$ is the correct arrangement for [[Eigenvalue decomposition]].
 - I think this is also very intuitive: [The key here is to understand that under thing interpretation, we basically scale the columns of A by the value in B]
 - lets take $\left[\begin{array}{ll}2 & 4 \\ 3 & 1\end{array}\right]\left[\begin{array}{ll}\lambda_1 & 0 \\ 0 & \lambda_2\end{array}\right]$ as an example: Phonetically we can see this as $\lambda_{1}$ times the first column and zero times the second column + zero times the first column and $\lambda_{2}$-times the second column.
+- This is the favourite interpretation of G. Strang from the MIT Course
+- It also highlights why [[Fundamental Linear Maps|diagonal matrices]] are just scaling matrices, we just scale each column with the indexed value on the diagonal matrix and each other column defaults to zero.
 ## Matrix-Vector

 $$ \large\tag{3}